 Indoor air pollution

-Indoor air pollution can have many sources, including fuels used to heat homes and cook with and tobacco smoke.
-In the UK, the most important type of indoor air pollution is second-hand smoke.
+Indoor air pollution can have many sources, including fuels used to heat homes and cook with, and tobacco smoke.
+In the UK, the most common type of indoor air pollution is second-hand smoke.

-Currently, millions of people in the UK are exposed to second-hand smoke, and for children most of this exposure occurs in their own homes.
+Currently, millions of people in the UK are exposed to second-hand smoke.
+For children most of this exposure occurs in their own homes.
 Second-hand smoke increases the risk of cancer and other diseases, such as heart disease and stroke, leading to thousands of deaths every year.